AudiusProject/audius-k8s-manifests/README.md

 ```

 **Old Upgrade flow with kubectl:**
-To upgrade your service, you will need to pull the latest `k8s-manifests` code.
+To upgrade your service using `kubectl`, you will need to pull the latest `k8s-manifests` code.
 To do this, run the following,
 ```
 git stash
 git pull